khwilo/static-tweet/README.md

 # Static Tweet

-A static tweet UI to demonstrate the concept of components in **React**.
+A static tweet UI to demonstrate the concept of components and props in **React**.

 # Demo Image